 Visits to consultants should be made by arrangement through the department secretaries and should not take place during clinic times.
 Junior medical staff should only be seen on the direction of the appropriate consultant.

 Appointments with hospital pharmacists should be made by telephone or via email to the Pharmacy Department.
-Information concerning drugs may be left for the relevant senior pharmacist usually without the need for a personal visit. .
+Information concerning drugs may be left for the relevant senior pharmacist usually without the need for a personal visit.

 Demonstrations to nurses must only be given after written permission has been obtained from the appropriate senior nurse.